Simit-Yadav/My-Learnings/Programming Languages/Java/About.md

 - Works with or chained with another stream.
 - To chain stream together, simply pass an instance of one stream into the constructor of another stream.
 <b>BufferedInputStream in = new BufferedInputStream(new FileInputStream("my.jpg"));</b>

+### Iterator and ListIterator
+Iterator enables you to cycle through a collection, obtaining or removing elements.
+ListIterator extends Iterator to allow bidirectional traversal of a list and the modification of elements.